Brewing Process

 Conditioning

-Prior to filtration the beer ages at cool temperatures (40˚F for lagers and 55˚F for ales), and carbon dioxide saturates the product.
-Three days before filtration, we drop the temperature in the fermenter to 32˚F.
+The beer is aged at cool temperatures.
+Three days before filtration, we drop the temp in the fermenter to 32˚F.

 Filtration